mcrice123/morphic/content/blog/book2/book-2-page-24.md

 I am in the middle of coloring the next two pages and I expect to get them done this weekend (esp. since it's a 3-day weekend, hehe).
-Therefore, I'm confident I'll have pages ready for next week and the following week.
+Therefore, I'm confident I'll have pages ready for the next two regular page updates.

 ### Thanks for reading!